HOW OFTEN SHOULD YOU REVIEW YOUR ESTATE PLAN?

 Conduct Maintenance Reviews of Your Estate Plan Every 3 to 5 Years

-Everyone with an estate plan should regularly sit down with their attorney to review their documents, but the frequency depends on each individual plan.
+Everyone with an estate plan should regularly sit down with their attorney to review their documents, but the frequency depends on each individual plan, as well as what is going on in your life and the life of your family.

 For example, one person might request to go over their plan every year.
 Others might do a bi-annual review.
 Many wait five or more years between reviews.
-However, the general expert recommendation is at least every three to five years.
+However, the general expert recommendation is to check in on your estate plan at least every three to five years.

 Pick a time frame you and your attorney think is best, but understand that because laws change, regular estate plan reviews really should be done no fewer than every five years so that you can keep pace with updated regulations and laws.
 This doesn't mean you have to re-write your estate plan every three to five years- what it does mean is that you should check in with your estate planning lawyer to (i) find out if there have been any changes in the tax or inheritance laws that might affect you; and (ii) let him or her know about any significant changes in your life and family circumstances and ask whether any of those changes affect your current plan.